 I first learned about creation in school, as part of a class in religion.
 In the story, God created the world in 6 days, then he rested on the 7th day.

 That influenced me greatly.
-I have concluded that evolution does not preclude creation.
+I concluded that evolution does not preclude creation.
 Think of the universe as a giant computer game, like the matrix.
 Algorithms where created and allowed to run its course.
 And occasionally, the programmer intervenes to make adjustments.
 But mostly, he leaves this alone.
-That was the universe we live in.
+That is the universe we live in.

-But when might the tweaking happen?
+When does such intervention occur?
 Think about it.
 There are too many events that have to happen perfectly for us and life on earth to exist.
 The sun has to be the right size; the earth has to be the right size and orbit the right location so that water will exist in the amount it does.
 The moon has to be the right size and the right orbit to stabilize the earth’s rotation so that life can develop.
 Dinosaurs and other fearsome creatures had to go extinct at just the time.
 Each mass extinction allowing the next forms of life to develop and advance.
 An argument for an all mighty being getting involved.
 Consider this, how does the DNA at inception hold all the information needed to create a complete and complex life form?
 If all we needed for creating life is the correct amount and type of chemicals in a soup, then shouldn’t we be able to reanimate the dead?

 I woke up early one day during the pandemic of 2020, with no place to go.
 I turned on the TV and came across a show titled “Tomorrows World” , obviously a Christian show.
 Reminded me very much of “The 700 Club”, a show I watched for a while during my younger days.